-This policy has been developed in consultation with staff, pupils, parents and community groups.
+This policy has been developed in consultation with staff, pupils and parents.
 The consultation and policy development process involved the following steps:

 - 1. Review Wellness lead pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to discuss the policy via a survey (Covid-19 restrictions prevented a meeting from taking place).
-Members of the Islamic community were consulted via an online meeting. - 4.
+Parent/stakeholder consultation parents and any interested parties were invited to attend a meeting about the policy - 4.
 Pupil consultation we investigated what exactly pupils want and need from their RSHE - 5.
-Ratification once amendments are made, the policy will be shared with governors and ratified
+Ratification once amendments were made, the policy was shared with governors and ratified